Vantiq/vantiq-extension-sources/CSVSource/README.md

 *   **CSVMain** -- The main function for the program.
 Connects to sources as specified in a configuration file.
-*   **CSVCore** -- Coordinates the connections to VANTIQ, responsible for managing the connection with Vantiq Server
+*   **CSVCore** -- Coordinates the connections to Vantiq, responsible for managing the connection with Vantiq Server
 *   **CSVHandleConfiguration** -- Sets up the trigger to the file system for detect and processed new csv file
 *   **CSV** -- The class that directly interacts with the file system watch service, detects the file and processes it.